laruence/yaf/README.md

 ```
 ### default controller
-In Yaf, the default controller is named IndexController:
+In Yaf, the default controller is named `IndexController`:

 ```php
 <?php